isilopezal/Net-Checker/README.md

-# Net-Checker
+# NetFisher

 Simple and smart network scanner for academic purposes.

-SMTP sending mails is not working until you add your Gmail SMPT keys.

 I am not responsible for the use that can be given to this program.